Nine recording sessions with the ERO

 This is both an asynchronous and synchronous program.
 Composers do not need to sign on at a certain time each day for classes.
 Composers watch our training series, which we have filmed and edited at the Academy, at times convenient to them.
 The 9 recording sessions are scheduled and distributed throughout the 8 month course.

-All recording sessions will be held in Doli Media Studio and Sofia Session Studio, conducted and produced by the faculty at the Film Scoring Academy of Europe, and recorded by the European Recording Orchestra (ERO).
+All recording sessions will be held in Doli Media Studio and BNR Studio One, conducted and produced by the faculty at the Film Scoring Academy of Europe, and recorded by the European Recording Orchestra (ERO).
 Students do not need to attend the recording sessions in person.
 Instead, students will be able to login to the HD video and audio streams to produce their recording sessions alongside our team of orchestrators and score supervisors.

 The online Graduate Diploma in Film and Game Scoring includes lectures from our core faculty, but not our celebrity guest artists, who are reserved for our full-time MFA programme.